Aoifeoc101/P1-Starter-Homes-Ireland/README.md

 - I wanted people to be able to learn about the basics such as mortgage info for building and planning permission topics.
 - To be able to clearly understand the different types of builds.
 - To view one of our homes ie-bluebell.html and see the benefits of starting smaller and building bigger one day.
-- To be able to easily reach us using a contact form which would gather the minimal information needed for a opening call.
+- To be able to easily reach us using a contact form which would gather the minimal information needed for an opening call.

 ## Wireframe